neelakantankk/get-cowin-sessions/README.md

 ### Usage
 `python3 get_sessions_from_CoWIN.py [state-name]`
+State names with a space in them, such as West Bengal or Uttar Pradesh, should be put in quotes.
+For example:
+`python3 get_sessions_from_CoWIN.py "Uttar Pradesh"`

 Right now, it just prints to command line.
 But it could be modified to have a mail or message notification sent if there are slots available.